aspose-cells/Aspose.Cells-API-References/english/go-cpp/WorkbookMetadata/GetCustomDocumentProperties/_index.md

 ## GetCustomDocumentProperties function

-Returns a <see cref="DocumentProperty"/> collection that represents all the custom document properties of the spreadsheet.
+Returns a DocumentProperty collection that represents all the custom document properties of the spreadsheet.

 ```go